G4-2.jpg

 Downstream/Upstream

-Selected as part of the On the Fence temporary public art program, Downstream/ Upstream pairs concrete poems titled “(yubəč / chinook)” with torn-paper collages that celebrate chinook salmon, a keystone species in the Pacific Northwest.
+Selected for the City of Edmonds’ On the Fence temporary public art program, Downstream/ Upstream pairs two concrete poems “(yubəč / chinook)” with torn-paper collages that celebrate chinook salmon, a keystone species in the Pacific Northwest.

 The visual-text-sonic literary art installation unfolds across four banners displayed on a city-owned fence at Frances Anderson Center Playfield in Edmonds, WA, from September 2024 to February 2025.
 Readings of the poems were recorded and mixed at Jack Straw Cultural Center as part of Jack Straw’s Artist Support program.